Deepdale

-Deepdale is a football stadium in the Deepdale area of Preston, England, the home of Preston North End.
-Deepdale is "widely recognised as being the oldest 'continuously used' football stadium in the world, though this is contested".
+Deepdale is a football stadium in the Deepdale area of Preston, England that is the home ground of Preston North End.
+Built in 1875 and in use since 1878, Deepdale is recognised as being one of the oldest continuously used football stadiums in the world, although the club's claim that it is the oldest is contested.

 History

 The land on which the stadium stands was originally Deepdale Farm.
 It was leased on 21 January 1875 by the town's North End sports club and originally used for cricket and rugby.
 It hosted its first association football match on 5 October 1878.
-On 21 June 1890 the first professional baseball game to be played at Deepdale by Preston North End Baseball Club occurred, with Derby Baseball Club winning 6–9.
+On 21 June 1890, Preston North End Baseball Club played the first professional baseball game at Deepdale, with Derby Baseball Club winning 9–6.

 Old Deepdale

 As football grew in popularity, it became necessary to have raised areas, so the idea of football terracing was formed.
 In the 1890s Preston built the West Paddock, which ran along the touch line and a tent was erected to house the changing rooms.
 By the turn of the century, crowds were regularly over 10,000 and in 1921 they had to expand again.
 The Spion Kop was built and the West Paddock was extended to meet the Kop end.
 The pitch was removed to allow the building of the Town End, which was completed in 1928 but was destroyed by fire only five years later and had to be rebuilt.
 The Pavilion Stand, a relatively small stand of two tiers holding the changing rooms and offices, was built and opened in 1934.
 The record league attendance for Preston North End at Deepdale is 42,684 v Arsenal in the First Division, 23 April 1938.
-The women's team Dick, Kerr's Ladies also used to play at Deepdale, often beating men's professional teams in front of large crowds.
-During the 1960s and 1980s, big changes took place as roofs were placed on the stands, seating was installed and terracing extended.
+The women's team Dick, Kerr Ladies also used to play at Deepdale, regularly attracting crowds of tens of thousands.